Work starts on Britannia - biggest ever P&O Cruises ship

 Marlow continued: “Richmond’s design will make a stunning statement across the entire ship’s interiors.
 Through their ideas they will imbue the ship with a cohesive personality which works across all the public areas including the cabins, cafes, bars, restaurants and lounges.
 Richmond’s designs will add an elegant and timeless Britishness to appeal to everyone who steps on board and will facilitate an excellent evolution of the P&Oness our passengers know and love.”

-The keel-laying, which involves the placement in the dry dock of one large section of the ship’s hull and the beginning of the actual ship build, will take place in May 2013.
+The keel-laying, which involves the placement in the dry dock of one large section of the ship’s hull and the beginning of the actual ship build, took place in May 2013.

-The ship, yet to be named, will take to the water for the first time at her float out in summer 2014, before her delivery to P&O Cruises in spring 2015.
+The ship will take to the water for the first time at her float out in summer 2014, before her delivery to P&O Cruises in spring 2015.

 Special Offers More..